A hitherto deprived electoral ward and housing estate in south Barking presently undergoing comprehensive regeneration

 The 1960s Gascoigne estate, situated between central Barking and the A13, was widely regarded as one of the borough’s least desirable addresses and originally consisted primarily of 17 high-rise blocks.
 In the early 21st century the council devoted considerable effort to making improvements to the estate, as part of the overall regeneration of Barking town centre.

 However, as has happened elsewhere too, it was eventually accepted that the best solution was for the whole estate to be razed and rebuilt from the ground up, starting with its east side before moving on to Gascoigne West.
 A CGI of the first phase of Gascoigne East’s redevelopment is shown at the top of this article.

 In May 2018 Barking and Dagenham council’s wholly owned urban regeneration company Be First announced the appointment of architects to deliver the next phases of the Gascoigne East rebuild, known as the Weavers Quarter.

-White Arkitekter will do the detailed design for phase two, which features modular Scandinavian-style family apartments and smaller homes with communal gardens, and HTA, Stitch and Pitman Tozer will do phase three, which will have traditional terraces, mews houses and mansion blocks.
+White Arkitekter will do the detailed design for phase two, which features modular Scandinavian-style family apartments and smaller homes with communal gardens.
+Phase three is planned to have traditional terraces, mews houses and mansion blocks.